My Approach to Helping

 I particularly enjoy working with people from diverse backgrounds.
 I bring to my practice a unique combination of skills.
 Because of my prior background in the high pressured advertising and business world, I am sensitive to the workplace issues that you may face as a business or creative professional.
 Gestalt therapy training has heightened my ability to recognize and address the myriad of relationship and personal issues that all of us encounter.

-You may be experiencing anxiety and depression; a life, relationship or career transition, including retirement and its challenges; you may want to improve your communications within a relationship or work on other couples issues, such as rebuilding trust.
-You may be wrestling with sexual identity questions, or other issues of identity that may have emerged, such as those for adult adoptees.
+You may be experiencing anxiety and depression; a life, relationship or career transition and its challenges; you may want to improve your communications within a relationship or work on other couples issues, such as rebuilding trust.
+Like many people, you may be wrestling with sexual identity questions.

-Therapy works best for people when they feel a sense of safety in the therapy environment; I embrace this truth and will be with you in a focused, empathetic and judgment-free way, as we embark together on your important journey of exploration and growth.
+Therapy works well for people when they feel a sense of safety in the therapy environment; I will work with you in a focused, empathetic and judgment-free way, as we embark together on your important journey of exploration and growth.

 More Info About My Practice